MEET THE BOARD OF TRUSTEES

 Particularly due to living in a rural community like the Town of Florida, Bev believes that promoting literacy, education, and the value of libraries is essential for the community.
 She wants the library to be a place where people know they are always welcome, and can get assistance in more areas than just books!

-Ava Douglass (Treasurer) – Ava has been on the Board since 2015 and is the current Treasurer.
+Ava Douglass (Vice-President) – Ava has been on the Board since 2015 and previously served as Treasurer.
 She worked as the Chief Financial Officer for Broome-Tioga ARC (ACHIEVE) in Binghamton until she retired in 2010.
-Upon returning to Town of Florida that same year, she was thrilled to discover that the Fort Hunter Free Library was only a little over a mile from her house.
-Being a bookworm her whole life, this was a very pleasant surprise!
+Ava grew up in the Town of Florida so after returning "home", she was thrilled to discover that the Fort Hunter Free Library was only a little over a mile from her house.
+As someone who always felt life stress melt away in a library, this was a very pleasant surprise!

 Barbara Lampkin – Barb has been on the Board since approximately 1968 when the Library was located in the old Fort Hunter School.
 She is the immediate Past President and has served in all other officer roles over the years.

-Barb works at Mohawk Valley Orthopedics part time and is a seamstress by trade.
+Barb is a seamstress by trade and is the bookkeeper for the Fort Hunter Fire District.
 She has seen the library grow from a very small library to what it is now.
 Barb feels that anything that we can do to expand the library and increase the services that we offer, is high on her priority list and she is willing to work with the board to make things happen.
 She is happy to see that the Library is offering more hours, especially on Saturday.
 She feels we have a great board, all of whom are working for the good of the organization.
 She is also pleased to see that we have been successful in starting up the children's story hour a couple times a month again.